scrosa22/hw09-README-generator/completed/README.md

   ### Installation
   undefined
   ### Use
-  used to assist in application creation
+  used to assist in the creation of a README file
   ### Features
-  features include...
+  features include ... ...
   ### Contribution
   undefined
   ### Test
-  testing via trial and error
+  test via trial and error
   ## Author_Information
   #### GitHub
-  srosa
+  scrosa22
   #### eMail
-  srosa
+  scrosa22
   #### Author
-  srosa
+  s rosa